bellied black snake is found in the wetter south east of Cape York.

 but can also be seen during hotter evenings and nights.

-When not basking or hunting, it can be sheltering in hollow
+When not basking or hunting, it can be sheltering

 logs, under roots, rocks and timber, burrows and similar.